|FREE LECTURE: Insider’s Washi! Kozo’s Secrets Exposed|

 |Thursday October 04, 2018|

 After years of patiently explaining that “No it’s not called ‘rice paper’” Stan and Lorraine and staff at Au Papier japonais feel that almost everyone knows that beautiful Japanese handmade papers at the store are made from “kozo”.
 It’s the Japanese word for the wonderful fibre taken from the mulberry bush and at the heart of all washi (the other Japanese word almost everyone now knows, meaning “Japanese paper).

-Explore this incomparable medium, and raison d’être for Au Papier japonais, with its two owners in this “show and tell and feel” evening.They will bring a wide selection of the over 800 papers at the store to pass around as they explain their qualities and traditional and modern uses as well a number of "tricks of the trade” for those working with washi that will help make your life much easier and avoid many inadvertant pitfalls.
+Delve into this incomparable medium with its two owners in this wide ranging evening of exploration where they will bring a large selection from the over 800 papers at the store to pass around as they explain their qualities and traditional and modern uses as well as “tricks of the trade” for working with it.

-Techniques learned: Straightening galvanized steel wire; choosing strategies for minimizing number of elements; making models; scaling up; assembling into form of one\
+Techniques learned: Straightening galvanized steel wire; choosing strategies for minimizing number of elements; soldering, assembling into final form and covering with washi.